atbrask/RPIWeather/README.md

-## Weather station based on nRF24L01, DHT22, ATtiny84, and a Raspberry Pi
+## Weather station system based on nRF24L01, DHT22, ATtiny84, ESP8266, Nokia 5110 LCDs, and a Raspberry Pi

 ### Introduction
 This is a complete system for collecting, storing, and displaying environmental